On Miura maps for W-superalgebras: -superalgebras and Miura maps

-It follows from Proposition \ref{prop: classical W-superalgebra} and the proof of Corollary \ref{cor: arc space of Slodowy slice} that the map $\bar{\mu}$ in \eqref{eq: graded Miura map} is identified with the composition
+It follows from Proposition \ref{proposition: classical W-superalgebra} and the proof of Corollary \ref{corollary: arc space of Slodowy slice} that the map $\bar{\mu}$ in \eqref{eq: graded Miura map} is identified with the composition

-where $\g_{\mathrm{ini}}=\g_{-1/2}\oplus \g_{0}$.
+where $\mathfrak{g}_{\mathrm{ini}}=\mathfrak{g}_{-1/2}\oplus \mathfrak{g}_{0}$.
 Note that it is the image of the functor $J\text{-}$ in \eqref{arc space functor} of its finite analogue

-Since the injectivity of $\bar{\mu}_{\text{fin}}$ implies that of $\bar{\mu}$, the proof of Theorem \ref{th: injectivity of Miura} is reduced to the following by Corollary \ref{cor: implication of injectivity}. \begin{prop} The map $\poissonmiura$ is injective. \end{prop} \proof Recall we have a functor from the category of affine supervarieties to the category of affine varieties of taking the reduced variety:
+Since the injectivity of $\bar{\mu}_{\text{fin}}$ implies that of $\bar{\mu}$, the proof of Theorem \ref{th: injectivity of Miura} is reduced to the following by Corollary \ref{corollary: implication of injectivity}. \begin{proposition} The map $\bar{\mu}_{\operatorname{fin}}$ is injective. \end{proposition} \proof Recall that we have a functor from the category of affine supervarieties to the category of affine varieties of taking the reduced variety:

-where $(\C[X]_{\bar{1}})\subset \C[X]$ denotes the ideal generated by the odd subspace of $\C[X]$, see \cite{CCF}.
-Applying this functor to $\bar{\mu}_{\text{fin}}$, we obtain the Miura map for the reductive Lie algebra $\g_{\bar{0}}$ with the same nilpotent element $f$.
+where $(\mathbb{C}[X]_{\bar{1}})\subset \mathbb{C}[X]$ denotes the ideal generated by the odd subspace of $\mathbb{C}[X]$, see \cite{CCF}.
+Applying this functor to $\bar{\mu}_{\text{fin}}$, we obtain the Miura map for the reductive Lie algebra $\mathfrak{g}_{\bar{0}}$ with the same nilpotent element $f$.
 By \cite[Lemma 5.12]{G2}, it is injective.
 Note that the map $\bar{\mu}_{\text{fin}}$ preserves the parity.
 Then it suffices to show that the images of the linear coordinates of the odd part $\mathcal{S}_{f,\bar{1}}$ are linearly independent.
 Therefore, it suffices to show that the image of the map

 is dense in the Zariski topology.
 Here the last projection is the composition

 Since the restriction of \eqref{eq: needed property} to

 is an isomorphism as affine varieties, we obtain the assertion. \endproof